SuperOfficeDocs/superoffice-docs/user-guide/en/import/index.md

 If you want to import your companies and/or contacts into an empty SuperOffice database, you can for example do the following:

 * Import all company and contact data.
-Make sure you link all columns in the import to the correct SuperOffice fields and specify the correct [Import settings][6] in order to include all the necessary data from the import source.
+Make sure you link all columns in the import to the correct SuperOffice fields and specify the correct [Import settings][6] to include all the necessary data from the import source.
 * Import companies only: If you only want to import companies without contacts, go to[Import settings][6] and select the **None - do not import contact** option in the **Duplicate match** list box under **Contact**.
 * Import contacts only: If you only want to import contacts without companies, go to [Import settings][6] and select the **Import contacts without company** option in the **If no company name** list box under **Contact**.